 The German death camp in Sobibór started its operation at the turn of April and May 1942.
-It was the second, after Bełżec, extermination centre for Jews within the framework of “Aktion Reinhardt.”
-The decision to build the camp was most probably taken at the end of October 1941, on account of the planned annihilation of Jews in the General Government and deportation of thousands of Jews from Slovakia to the Lublin District.
+It was the second, after Bełżec, extermination centre for Jews established within the framework of “Einsatz Reinhardt.”
+The decision to build the camp was most probably taken at the end of October 1941, on account of the planned annihilation of Jews in the General Government and deportation of thousands of Jews from Slovakia to the Lublin district.

-Preparations for the building started as early as the late autumn of the same year, but the major construction works were carried out in the spring of 1942.
-The camp was located on the outskirts of the village of Sobibór.
-Hidden in the woods, it was isolated from the potential witnesses.
+Preparations for the camp's building started as early as in the late autumn of the same year, but the major construction works were conducted in the spring of 1942.
+Officially named "SS-Sonderkommando Sobibor" it was located on the outskirts of the village of Sobibór.
+Hidden in the woods, it was isolated from potential witnesses.

 As the camp was located directly on the side of the Lublin-Chełm-Włodawa railway line, the incoming of transports was facilitated.
-The grounds of the camp were initially divided into three parts: for the SS-staff, for the guards from the SS-Wachmannschaften troops trained in the Trawniki camp, and for the Jews who were put to work in the camp.
-There were also warehouses erected for the property plundered from the Jews.
+The grounds of the camp were initially divided into three parts: one for the SS-staff, one for the guards from the SS-Wachmannschaften troops trained in the Trawniki camp, and one for the Jews who were worked as slave labourers in the camp.
+There were also warehouses erected for the property plundered from Jews.
 Camp III, isolated from the rest of the complex, housed a gas chamber used, similarly to the one in Bełżec, for killing people by exhaust fumes produced by an engine.

 The camp was in charge of a commandant, to whom the staff made up of SS-officers was subordinated.
-In total, in the camp served 51 Germans and Austrians, as well as a guarding staff consisting of 120-150 guards – former Soviet prisoners of war.
-The camp was headed by three commandants.
-The first one was Richard Thomalla who supervised the construction works.
-The second one, from April to August 1942, was Franz Stangl.
+In total, 51 Germans and Austrians, as well as a guarding staff consisting of 120-150 guards (former Soviet prisoners of war) served in the camp.
+The facility was headed by two successive commandants.
+The first one, Franz Stangl, supervised the camp between April and August 1942.
 He was then replaced with Franz Reichleitner who led the camp until its liquidation.

 The first gas chambers were erected on the pattern of those operating in Bełżec.
 A wooden building with concrete foundations housed three rooms.
 Behind them an annex with the engine producing exhaust fumes was located.
-The gas chambers were linked with the engine by means of pipes.
-Between June and Septemebr 1942, the Sobibór gas chambers were completely rebuilt.
-Instead of them a brick building with eight rooms was constructed.
+The gas chambers were linked with the engine with the use of pipes.
+Between June and September 1942, the gas chambers in Sobibór were completely rebuilt amd a brick building with eight chambers was constructed.
 According to a former SS-officer, two engines were then linked with the chambers.
 The gassing procedure lasted about 20-30 minutes.
 Prior to death, women had their hair sheared in a special barracks located near the road leading towards the gas chambers.

-Selected Jewish prisoners (600-700 men and women) were put to work in the camp.
-They buried the dead, sorted the victims’ property or waited on the SS-staff and guards.
+Selected Jewish prisoners (600-700 men and women) were forced to work in the camp.
+They buried the dead, sorted the victims’ property, or waited on the SS-staff and guards.
 Among them selections were regularly carried out and the killed ones were replaced with newcomers.

-Due to repair works carried out on the Lublin-Chełm railway line, only few transports arrived to the camp in the summer of 1942.
+Due to repair works done within the Lublin-Chełm railway line, only a few transports arrived at the camp in the summer of 1942.
 Many people were carried on wagons, others were rushed from the nearby towns on foot.
-Railway transports were restored in September.
-Along with Polish Jews, Austrian, Czech, German, and Slovak Jews were then brought to Sobibór, who had been previously deployed in the transitory ghettos in the Lublin District.
-As early as the beginning of 1943, transports from the Galicia and Cracow districts reached Sobibór due to liquidation of the Bełżec camp.
-At that time the last Jews from some places in the Lublin District were also deported to the camp.
-Between March and the end of July, nineteen transports from Holland with over 34,000 Jews arrived to Sobibór.
+Railway transports resumed in September.
+Along with the Polish Jews, Austrian, Czech, German, and Slovak Jews were then brought to Sobibór.
+They had been previously deported to the transit ghettos in the Lublin district.
+As early as in the beginning of 1943, transports from the Galicia and Kraków districts reached Sobibór due to the liquidation of the Bełżec camp.
+At that time the last Jews from some places in the Lublin district were also deported to the camp.
+Between March and the end of July, nineteen transports from the Netherlands with over 34,000 Jews arrived at Sobibór.
 In March, four transports from France were directed there.
-In the early autumn of 1943, to Sobibór were directed the last trains with deportees from Vilnius and Lida, which before the outbreak of the war were on the territory of Poland, as well as from Minsk in Belarus.
+In the early autumn of 1943, the last trains with deportees from Vilnius and Lida, areas which before the outbreak of World War II were within the territory of Poland, as well as from Minsk in Belarus, were direcred to Sobibór.

-Initially, corpses were placed in mass graves in Camp III.
+Initially, corpses were placed in mass graves within Camp III area.
 In the late autumn of 1942, the bodies began to be incinerated on special grills made from rail tracks.

-180,000 Jews were killed in the death camp in Sobibór.
-Among the victims, there were also few Romanies.
-Polish Jews constituted over a half of the victims.
-The others were citizens of various Reich-occupied European countries.
-Names of the victims from the western Europe were written down in the transportion lists, however, the names of Polish and Belarussian Jews deported to Sobibór were not enlisted.
+180,000 Jews were killed in the Sobibór extermination camp.
+The Polish Jews constituted over a half of the victims.
+The others were the citizens of various German-occupied European countries.
+Names of the victims from the western Europe were written down in the transportion lists, while the names of Polish and Belarussian Jews deported to Sobibór were not enlisted.

 In July 1943, Heinrich Himmler took a decision to transform the death camp in Sobibór into a concentraton camp.
-Some prisoners from Sobibór were appointed to the task and consequently started construction works related to Camp IV.
+Some prisoners from Sobibór were appointed to the task and consequently started the construction of the future Camp IV sector.

-In the summer of 1943, a group of prisoners set up an underground committee aimed at offering resistance in case of the camp liquidation.
-Preparations to a revolt gathered momentum when Germans selected a group of Jewish prisoners of war from Minsk.
+In the summer of 1943, a group of prisoners set up an underground committee aimed at mounting resistance in case of the camp liquidation.
+Preparations to a revolt gathered momentum when the Germans selected a group of Jewish prisoners of war from Minsk.
 Their military experience guaranteed success of the armed revolt.
-The resistance movement in Sobibór was led by Leon-Lejb Feldhendler, representing the so called “old prisoners” – mainly Polish Jews, and Aleksander Peczersky, leading the group of Soviet POWs.
+The resistance movement in Sobibór was led by Leon-Lejba Felhendler, representing the so called “old prisoners” – mainly Polish Jews, and Alexander Peczersky, leading the group of Soviet POWs.

 On October 14, 1943, an armed revolt broke out in the camp.
-It resulted in killing of some SS-officers and a mass escape of prisoners.
+It resulted in killing some of the SS-officers and a mass escape of prisoners.
 The revolt did not include Camp III.
-60 survived the war, as well as some other fugitives who ran away from Sobibór under other circumstances.
+60 insurgents survived the war, as well as some other fugitives who ran away from Sobibór under other circumstances.

-Following the revolt, Germans decided to liquidate the camp.
-The barracks and gas chambers were torn down by Jewish prisoners from the death camp in Treblinka.
+Following the revolt, the Germans decided to liquidate the camp.
+The barracks and gas chambers were demolished by Jewish prisoners transported from the death camp in Treblinka.
 As they dismantled all the buildings, they were shot on the grounds of the camp.